 Scenery as We headed Down River

 It didn’t take long to learn how to read the river’s currents, where the slower moving pools of water where located, how to draft off the wakes of speeding boats that passed us, how to serpentine and other innovative and new to us techniques.
 Of course everything was new to us.
-We also had to spend the last couple hours of our up-river journey in the dark.
+We also had to spend several hours of our up-river journey in the dark.
 The operative word is “up-river.”
 I had bought a couple of night-time marker lights that were really just little flashlights, but they worked.

 Joyce wasn’t thrilled about the long journey home to our campsite; especially travelling at night.
 But the next morning she realized that she really had had a great time the previous day and wanted to go out again… only if we went upstream first.
 And that is what we did.
 We even saw a beaver lodge and three beavers.
 Keep in mind that we are in the lower Colorado Desert where summertime temperatures can exceed 120 F, and here we found beavers!
-What is more amazing is that hundreds of boats speed pass the beaver home and I bet not a single person has an inkling of the residents living there.
+What is more amazing is that hundreds of boats speed past the beaver home and I bet not a single person has an inkling of the residents living there.

 On our drive back home, Joyce said she had a lot of fun boating and wanted to do more of it — if we got a bigger boat and a bigger motor.
 And that is just what we did the very next weekend.
 Our set-up now includes: